arianakc/breast-cancer-prediction/project plan.md

       1. Import data by pandas
       2. Deal with categorical data by one-hot encoding
       3. Deal with missing data and value by deleting the samples  with missing value

    2. For genomic data:

+      1. Import data by pandas
+      2. Extract all patient from the tables, make sure the patient is in all three table.
+Never use fake data.
+      3. For each patient, extract values from each table, particularly for mutation table, just extract "Consequence" and "Variant_Classification" and concatenate these values together.

 3. Baseline methods in sklearn: